 Confirmative assessment is a new approach to continuous quality improvement.
 Under this approach, students take assessments even after the educator finishes executing the instruction in the classroom.
 The ultimate purpose of confirmative evaluations is to determine whether the instruction is a success after a year.
 In addition, it also determines whether the technique the educators are using for teaching is still effective.

 Confirmative Evaluation: Its Scope And Purpose

 Confirmative evaluation identifies, explains, and confirms the value of a performance improvement program over time.
-Performance improvement refers to measuring the output of a specific educational process, then adjusting the process accordingly to enhance its output and increase its efficiency.
-It is typically conducted after the summative evaluation has been completed for a period of time, with the goal of ensuring that the training is still effective weeks, months, or even years afterwards.
+Performance improvement refers to measuring the output of a specific educational process, and then adjusting the process accordingly to enhance its output and increase its efficiency.
+It is typically conducted after the summative evaluation has been completed for a period of time, with the goal of ensuring that the training is still effective weeks, months, or even years afterward.

 When Should One Use Confirmative Evaluation?